Next Open Day - Saturday 2nd February 10am - 1pm

-Past, present, future – Politics is everywhere we look.
-And it’s changing.
+Past, present, future – Politics is everywhere we look and it’s changing.
 Decisions that are made in governments and other institutions can have a huge effect on our lives and the lives of others.
-Studying A Level Politics will give you a good understanding in the factors that are driving change all around us and how to make a difference yourself.
+Studying Politics will give you a good understanding of the factors that are driving change all around us and how to make a difference yourself.

 Unless we understand how the government works, we will never be able to play a full and active part in society.
 We will always be on the receiving end of other people’s wisdom, rather than being in a position to advance our own agenda.

 The study of politics takes in grand issues of government and of justice, but also takes you behind these formal facades and seeks to understand the crucial questions of where power lies and helps you to understand ‘who gets what, how and why’.